Samuel-dot-cloud/Quotes-app-angular/README.md

 # PROJECT NAME.
-The project is titled 'Quotes'.For the live site, please visit:https://samuel-dot-cloud.github.io/Quotes-app-angular/
+The project is titled 'Quotes'.For the live site, please visit:https://samuel-dot-cloud.github.io/Quotes-app-angular/ :point_left::point_left: :point_left:

 ## PROJECT DESCRIPTION.
-The project is basically an angular application whereby a user has the ability to create a new quote,upvote or downvote,delete a goal and see the number of upvotes or downvotes.
+The project is basically an angular application whereby a user has the ability to create a new quote,upvote or downvote,delete a goal and see the number of upvotes or downvotes.:ok_hand::ok_hand:

 ## AUTHOR'S INFORMATION.
-My name is Samuel and i am currently a software developer at Moringa school.
+My name is Samuel and i am currently a software developer at Moringa school.:man_technologist::man_technologist:

 ## SETUP INSTRUCTIONS.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.